A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 How long in Bali or Amsterdam?

 Both Bali and Amsterdam have a number of activities to choose from.
-In our opinion, Bali has more to see and do, so we recommend that you spend more time in Bali than Amsterdam.
-In general, 5-7 days is a good amount of time for Bali, and 2-7 days is enough time in Amsterdam.
+With generally more activities and things to do, visitors tend to spend more time in Bali than in Amsterdam.
+Usually, 7-14 days is a good amount of time for Bali, and 2-7 days is enough time in Amsterdam.

 Families should spend more time in Bali than Amsterdam.
 Because of the many family-friendly attractions and fun things to do for kids in Bali, it's a great place to visit with the whole family.